papampi/braiins-os/README.md

 ### Cleaning

 It is possible to clean all projects with two options.
-Simple execution of *clean* command runs the LEDE *make clean* to clean the whole build system.
+Simple execution of *clean* command runs the OpenWrt *make clean* to clean the whole build system.
 It does not guarantee that all files will be in its initial state.

 The second option uses git command to clean all repositories.
 The command after clean also runs initialization phase